Staying with the trouble in painting

 Olivier Vadrot.
 After an initial invitation from Katharina Schmidt to

-work together; all of us, as either artist/curator/organiser/kin-
+work together; all of us, as either kin-

-invited up to a further ten artists to participate.
-This act of going
+up to a further ten artists to participate.
+This act of going towards

-towards the other is a type of 'becoming-with' not 'self-making'.
+the other is a type of 'becoming-with' not 'self-making'.
+Within this

-Within this pile there are a mesh of multiple kin-makings that overlap
+pile there are a mesh of multiple kin-makings that overlap and

 fertiliser for actions, ideas and behaviours of everyone touched.
 The

-collective working also includes Hyunah Jung and more recently
+collective working also includes Hyunah Jung and Frédéric Morin.

-Staying with the trouble in painting / Building Canebière is a performative installation which is acted out on a 3 meter high and 20 meter long wall, in Passage Canebière - 73-75 la Canebière, 13001 Marseille - from the 25th of August to the beginning of November 2020, and recently put on pause due to a national wide confinement.
+Staying with the trouble in painting / Building Canebière is a performative installation which is acted out on a 3 meter high and 20 meter long wall, in Passage Canebière - 73-75 la Canebière, 13001 Marseille - from the 25th of August to the 30th January 2021.
 Around sixty artists from various generations and nationalities have been invited to propose a black and white poster linked to their practice.
 Posters appear on the wall in the order of their reception, in the position determined by each artist's chosen coordinates.
 As time passes, the posters superimpose or cover one another completely, their blending is the collective work.
 Forms appear, meet and disappear randomly, questioning in an experimental way the concept of 'author' and the sustainablity of an artwork.